masc-ucsc/livehd/docs/Bazel.md

     bazel build -s //core

-## To run all the tests in the system
+## To run SHORT tests

+The SHORT tests should have less than 15 minutes execution time for each individual test.
+Those tests are used to gate commits to the main repo, and to generate coverage reports.

     bazel test //...